 - Option B: Using the Vanish tool, select the area of your tattoo.
 Make sure you get the entire area or the automatic vanish tool won't work properly.
 Then, wait for the app to do all the work!

-Step 4 – If you make a mistake, use the Undo tool in the screen’s bottom-left corner to start again.
-You can also zoom in on the tattoo to make it easier to select, and you’ll make fewer mistakes.
+Step 4 – If you make a mistake, use the Undo tool in the screen's bottom-left corner to start again.
+You can also zoom in on the tattoo to make it easier to select, and you'll be able to make more precise edits.

 Step 5 – If the area doesn't match your natural skin color, you can head back to the main menu and choose the Retouch function.
 Here you can use the Heal, Smooth, and Conceal tools to make the area a perfect match to the rest of your skin.
 Remember to save your newly edited photo to your phone, or you'll lose all your hard work.